Categorical Koszul duality: The dg nerve and its adjoint

 However, if $\sigma_{01}$ or $\sigma_{n-1,n}$ is degenerate, this formula no longer holds since the constant 1-cochain sends all non-degenerate simplices to 1, but of course all degenerate simplices must map to 0.

 Similarly $-e$ satisfies the Maurer-Cartan condition, unless there are nondegenerate simplices $\sigma$ with degenerate $\sigma_{01}$ or $\sigma_{n-1,n}$. \end{rem} \begin{lem} $\utilde C_*$ is a functor from simplicial sets to $\ptdco^*$.
-As a functor to curved coalgebras it is naturally isomorphic to chain coalgebras. \end{lem} \begin{proof} The isomorphism is given by $(\id, -e)$ on objects and any map $f: K \to L$ of simplicial sets gives a map $(\id, -e) \circ f_* \circ (\id, e)$ on twisted chains.
+As a functor to curved coalgebras it is naturally isomorphic to the normalized chain coalgebra functor. \end{lem} \begin{proof} As the differential $\utilde \partial$ in degree 1 is just the zero map it is immediate that the natural projection $\tilde C_* \to C_0$ is compatible with the differential and $\utilde C_*(K)$ is a pointed curved coalgebra.